oleks/install.py/README.rst

 Some file-systems tackle this by allowing "symbolic links": files that seamlessly refer to other files.

-The ``install`` command-line utility aims to be a simple, file-system-based installation utility that:
+The ``install.py`` command-line utility aims to be a simple, file-system-based installation utility that:

 1. Is easy to use in a small project.